A tightness criterion for random fields, with application to the Ising model: Abstract

 \section{Abstract}

-We present a criterion for a family of random distributions to be tight in local H\"older and Besov spaces of possibly negative regularity.
-We then apply this criterion to the magnetization field of the two-dimensional Ising model at criticality, answering a question of \cite{cgn1}.
+We present a criterion for a family of random distributions to be tight in local H\"older and Besov spaces of possibly negative regularity on general domains.
+We then apply this criterion to find the sharp regularity of the magnetization field of the two-dimensional Ising model at criticality, answering a question of \cite{cgn1}.